-Watch UFC Striking Wizard Israel Adesanya Style All over His Opponent
+Watch UFC Striking Wizard Israel Adesanya Style All Over His Opponent

-Watch UFC Striking Wizard Israel Adesanya Style All over His OpponentJuly 7, 2018
+Watch UFC Striking Wizard Israel Adesanya Style All Over His OpponentJuly 7, 2018

 Brad Tavares was supposed to be too much, too soon for Israel Adesanya.
-The Hawaiian's strong clinchwork was supposed to bottle him up, and keep him from leveraging his extraordinary striking skills.
+The Hawaiian's strong clinchwork was supposed to bottle him up and keep him from leveraging his extraordinary striking skills.
 It was supposed to be a momentum-killing loss that stopped the former Glory kickboxer's rise to the top dead in its tracks.

 So much for that, huh?

-At the finale to The Ultimate Fighter season 27, Adesanya utterly picked apart his opponent.
+At the finale to The Ultimate Fighter season 27 on Friday, Adesanya utterly picked apart his opponent.
 Not only that, but because of his dazzling fighting style, he often did so in the most stylish ways possible.
-The Nigerian essentially produced an entire highlight reel in one fight and, naturally, social media took notice and immortalized some of the highlights.
+The Nigerian essentially produced an entire highlight reel in one fight, and naturally, social media took notice and immortalized some of the highlights.

-Right from the start of the fight, it was clear that there was a profound difference between either man's striking skills.
-Tavares managed to sneak in a few solid punches, sure, but the kicking game 100-percent belonged to Adesanya:
+Right from the start of the fight, it was clear that there was a profound difference between the men's striking skills.
+Tavares managed to sneak in a few solid punches, sure, but the kicking game 100 percent belonged to Adesanya:

 UFC @ufc